Jesse Zubot Discography

 True North Records | 2002

 This is Z&D's third recording.
 It incorporates elements of folk music, jazz, pop, and improvisation.
 It's held together with a cinematic quality.
 This album was produced by the renowned Lee Townsend (Bill Frisell, John Scofield, Joey Baron) and includes a guest appearance by the legendary Kelly Joe Phelps.
-It won a Juno Award in 2003.
+It won a Juno Award in 2003 in the Roots & Traditional Category.

 "...this is a new kind of folk, exquisitely executed." - Toronto Star